Voting With Your Dollar:

 For example, every year on Black Friday, REI shuts its doors (online and offline) to encourage people to #optoutside.

 You too can do the same by not engaging in the commerce of the day.
-Don’t believe in the consumer values that Black Friday and Cyber Monday might represent?
+Don’t believe in the mindless consumption that Black Friday and Cyber Monday might perpetuate?

 Choose to not make purchases on those days.